Cozy Peach Kitchen

 • Veggies: Spinach, sweet corn, and green onion are the main veggies in this recipe.
 Try adding sliced radishes, fresh bell pepper, or sauteed zucchini for an extra serving of veggies.

-These bean burritos are great to make ahead for last-minute grab-and-go meals.
+How to freeze burritos: These vegetarian burritos are great to make ahead for last-minute grab-and-go meals.
 Assemble the burrito when the beans are at room temperature so that they don't get soggy in the freezer.

 Once assembled, wrap the burrito in foil or place it in a freezer-safe container.
 Freeze for up to 3 months.
 To reheat, remove the foil and reheat in the microwave on a plate for 2-3 minutes, flipping over halfway through.